sguzunov/docs/docs/glue42-concepts/02_application-management/02_javascript/app-management-js.md

 <glue42 name="addClass" class="colorSection" element="p" text="Available since Glue42 Enterprise 3.12">

-Application definitions can be imported, exported and removed at runtime using the [`InMemoryStore`](../../../reference/glue/latest/appmanager/index.html#InMemoryStore) object of the Application Management API.
+Application definitions can be imported, exported and removed at runtime using the [`InMemoryStore`](../../../reference/glue/latest/appmanager/index.html#InMemoryStore) object of the App Management API.

 *Note that all application [`Definition`](../../../reference/glue/latest/appmanager/index.html#Definition) objects provided at runtime are stored in-memory and the methods of the `InMemoryStore` object operate only on them - i.e., the application definitions provided to [**Glue42 Enterprise**](https://glue42.com/enterprise/) through local or remote configuration files aren't affected.*